nem035/logee.js/README.md

 	// concatenates all arguments and displays them as a single-spaced, orange, string console.warn('This', 'is', 'an', 'info', 'msg');

+	// clear the console and the Logee Box console.clear();

 	// displays a full json with syntax highlighting console.json({name: 'Nemanja', age: 123 });